ThomasHBOICT/MotionTrampoline/README.md

     };
 ```

-For finding the coordinates of the head (or any other joint) from the Kinect in CoordinateFinder.cs script:
+This scripts finds the coordinates the BodySourceView script generates.
+In this case the head's coordinates are used for the height of the camera.
 ```C#
     public float coordinate;